What is Child Process in Node.js? When to Use fork and spawn?

 });

-In line 2, we are creating a child process that executes the ls command with the options -lh and /usr.
-In other words, it is equivalent to the following command:
+On line 2, we are creating a child process that executes the ls command with the options -lh and /usr.
+In other words, that is a command:

 $ ls -lh /usr

-Then, we use on to listen to events from the child process and receive data in the parent process.
-In the example above, on is listening to 3 events of the child process, which are success, failure, and closing of the child process.
+Then, we use on to listen for events from the child process to receive data in the parent process.
+In the above example, on is "listening" to 3 events of the child process: success, failure, and closing the child process.

-If you pay attention, you can see that spawn can run a node command as well:
+If you notice, spawn can also run a node command:

 spawn('node', ['index.js']);

-You can run a .js file in a new process using the above method, or even simpler, use fork to simplify its usage as shown in the following section.
+You can run a .js file by this method in a new process, or even faster, use fork to simplify usage as shown in the section below.

-fork is also a method to create a new child process, and it is a special case of spawn, or in other words, fork is just a function based on spawn.
-This child process will run an independent version of the specified JavaScript code.
-The code can be placed in a file or a function passed as a parameter to the fork function.
+fork is also a method for creating a new child process; it is a special case of spawn, in other words, fork is just a function based on spawn.
+This child process runs an independent version of the specified JavaScript code.
+This code can be placed in a file or a function passed as a parameter to fork.

 child_process.fork(modulePath[, args][, options])

-The fork function creates a new child process that is "copied" from the parent process (including things like creating a brand new V8 engine - which makes the fork resource-intensive), but with an independent environment and a different process ID.
-This child process can perform tasks independently from the parent process and can communicate with the parent through an Inter-Process Communication (IPC) channel provided by Node.js.
+The fork function creates a new child process, "cloned" from the parent (including things like creating a new V8 engine - which makes fork resource-intensive), but with an independent environment and a different process ID.
+This child process can perform tasks independently of the parent process and can communicate with the parent through an IPC (Inter-Process Communication) channel provided by Node.js.

-For example, if you have a simple fibonacci.js file like this:
+For example, you have a fibonacci.js file used to calculate the Fibonacci sequence:

 function fibonacci(n) {